shleen/aides-memoire/MANMAC.md

 All machines in the world can be (very roughly) generalised into two types- simple & complex machines.

 ## Simple Machines
 As it's name suggests, they perform simple functions.
 It's common for these machines to be quite trivial.
-Examples include levers, pulleys, inclined planes, & so forth.

-This group of machines can be further classified into two categories- translational motion machines & rotational motion machines.
+Examples include levers, pulleys & inclined planes.
+These machines can be further classified into two categories- translational motion machines & rotational motion machines.

 1. **Translational Motion Machines**- Machines that cause an entire body to shift from one point in space to another.
 For example, levers & inclined planes.